cs01/gdbgui/examples/README.md

 * load the executable for the make target you just built
 * insert a breakpoint at main (Rust and Go users may see machine code displayed rather than source code.
 This is a `gdb` limitation.)
 * **Note: Although the program has loaded, you still must click the run icon to actually begin running the program.**

-## Contributing
-If you have another example you think would be useful to demonstrate debugger features, please submit a pull request.
-No `gdbgui` knowledge is required to add example code :).